-The TPRD grid was then combined with the PRCI grid to create a masked grid that includes only those areas that are irrigated and have no cloud cover.
-The cold pixel value is determined by selecting the highest 1 percent of cell values and assigning the lowest cell value of that subset as the cold pixel value (CPV).
-For the TPRD grid, the hot pixel value is 1.
-The field Trf (Transpiration reference) was then added to the TPRD grid and the cell valued was calculated as:
+The TPRD grid with was then combined with the PRCI grid to have a masked grid that includes only those areas that are irrigated and have no cloud cover.
+The cold pixel value is determined by selecting the highest 1% of cell values and assigning the lowest cell value of that subset as the cold pixel value (CPV).
+For the TPRD grid the hot pixel value is 1.
+The field Trf was then added (Transpiration reference) to the TPRD grid and the cell valued was calculated as:

-Trf (4,2) = TPRD cell value / CPV
+Trf(4,2) = TPRD cell value / CPV